 Standardized testing can be a difficult time for everyone.
 When I was a junior, I took the AP Language and Composition exam, and I mixed up the minute hand and the hour hand.
 Upon discovering that I had only 5 minutes left in my exam as opposed to the 25 I thought I had, I filled out “B” for the final 15 multiple choice questions.
 It was so stressful and disheartening, but in situations like those, you kind of have to laugh.
 And, hey, I still got into Harvard despite not knowing how to read a clock at 17 years old.

 Finally, I leave you with two rather unusual tips.
 The first is chewing gum.
 Chew a certain flavor of gum when you study for a standardized test, and chew the same kind of gum when you take the actual exam.
 For some reason, students do better when they have an olfactory reinforcement when they go from studying to test-taking.
 Second, find a ritual that you can repeat before each exam.
 Before I took any standardized test or exam, I would eat salmon on the basis that it was “brain food.”
 Although the salmon itself was likely not helping me do any better on my test, I really appreciated having a testing ritual that helped me feel grounded.

-This informational essay on dual enrollment was written by Finn Bamber, Harvard ‘22.
+This article on standardized testing was written by Finn Bamber, Harvard ‘22.
 If you want to get help with your college applications from Finn or other CollegeAdvisor.com Admissions Experts, register with CollegeAdvisor.com today.